MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 > [!NOTE]
 >
 > You might receive this notification when you sign in: **You’ve consumed all of your AI Builder credits.
 Contact your administrator to get more capacity**.
-If you see this message, read this article to learn how to increase capacity and get details and FAQs on licensing.
+If you get this message, read this article to learn how to increase capacity and get details and FAQs on licensing.
 >
 > :::image type="content" source="media/consumed-all-credits-image-capacity-notification-a.png" alt-text="Screenshot of the AI Builder credits banner notification.":::